hyf97ca/hotgenes/README.md

 ## Overview
 ![](./inst/extdata/Pitch.PNG)

 This package contains six functions that form the end of a pipeline, for displaying RNA-seq data.
-The user should have a featurecounts output data structure to start with (one is included with package as example data).
+The user should have a featureCounts output data structure to start with (one is included with package as example data).

 The generateStrandModel() function creates a data structure for further processing. rebuildStrandModel() is much faster because it uses an existing strandModel to build another, smaller strandModel that represents less DNA; it is mostly only useful for the shiny app.